 On a nice afternoon some time ago I headed over to a small channel feeding my local lake.
 I know it to be a good feeding ground for big carp, and also good for smallmouth.
 I caught several bass before a big common showed up.
 I put on a fly I created combining a tellico wet fly and bead chain eyes and flicked it a few inches to the big fishes right.
 I had no chance, it broke the leader with one head shake.

 Sunday, September 8, 2013

-The past few days has seen me stalking everything that Pocotapaug has to offer, from bass to carp.
-The first day was spent in a white perch blitz with a fish a cast on a small buggeyed crayfish streamer.
+The past few days have seen me stalking almost everything that Pocotapaug has to offer, from bass to carp.
+The first day was spent in a white perch blitz with a fish a cast on a small bugeyed crayfish streamer.
 This good fishing continued for an hour and a half.
 I even hooked two smallmouth during the action.
 The next day was spent chasing bass in pickeral in a small side pond that connects to the lake.
 Several fish were landed.
 In the evening I observed a beautiful spinner fall in the shallows.
 Today I took advantage of low water levels and chased tailing carp in the flats from my kayak.
 When I finally hooked one it smashed through my leader after a powerful run.
-It sounded like a scared swan taking off.
-All in a weeks fishing on my local lake.....
+It sounded like a startled swan taking off.
+All in a weeks fishing on the lake.....

 I spent a recent evening at a friends pond that he stocks with big trout.
 It also has a fish ladder so that native brookies can enter it from downstream.
 I hooked into one big brown of about 17in and a 15in brooky before only catching (to my delight) natives.
-Flies used included a hairs ear nymph and the Goddard's caddis.
+Flies used included a Hairs Ear nymph and a Goddard's Caddis.